oblac/jodd-site/doc/madvoc/4+results.md

 ## Result object

 As said above, most *Madvoc* actions in web app return strings to define paths where to forward (or move, chain, see later).
-Common thing is to jump to the result of other action: for example, one action may deal with some form post and then to redirect to a view action.
+Common thing is also to jump to the result of other action: for example, one action may deal with some form post and then to redirect to a view action.

-While *Madvoc* gives you a way to manipulate result path with returned result value (by using special chars, see next page), you are still writing names in strings.
+While *Madvoc* gives you a way to manipulate result path with returned result value (by using special chars, see next page), you are still hardcoding names in strings.
 If target action name is changed, your compiler would not see the change and the wrong value would stay in the string.